basharbme/object_detection/README.md

 2020-01-02 Yuki Kitayama:

 Added data augmentation to model 2, which was performed by keras ImageDataGenerator.
+The below is the augmented examples.
 I added this augmentation because I supposed that maybe it would improve frog false positiveness.
 Long story short, it failed to improve detection.
 I think maybe we need to change color of the images by using imgaug library, or improve layers in neural network.

+![][image_9]

 2020-01-06 Yuki Kitayama: